Updated on April 14th, 2023

 Are You Guaranteed a Work-Study Job?

 No, students are not guaranteed work-study jobs, even if work-study appears in their financial aid award packet.
-Work-study is an opportunity, not an award.
+Work-study is an opportunity, not an award of financial need.
 Students still have to apply to a position, go through an interview, and be selected by a hiring manager.

 Essentially, landing a work-study program position is just like trying to get a traditional job.
 They may be competing against other students during the hiring process and may or may not be chosen for a position.

 If your student is eligible for a work-study job, they’ll have to find a position that qualifies for the federal work-study program.
 Many schools have a centralized place where they list available jobs.
 This could be as simple as a bulletin board.
 However, most institutions have an online portal where students can search for opportunities and apply.
 The work-study job board may only include positions with the college, or may also list off-campus options, as well.